eclipse-sumo/sumo/docs/web/docs/Developer/VisualStudioCode.md

 ```

 !!! note
-    If you try to launch `sumo-gui` with a run configuration on MacOS, the launch will fail because it cannot find the proper `DISPLAY` variable of the XQuartz server instance.
+    If you try to launch `sumo-gui` with a run configuration on macOS, the launch will fail because it cannot find the proper `DISPLAY` variable of the XQuartz server instance.
 A workaround seems to be to define a `preLaunchTask`in the configuration above which exports the `DISPLAY` variable for the debugging session.
 However, this needs more testing.

 ## General Remarks